 - We host interactive group activities such as the Value Auction Game and Reflections on Thankfulness.

 - Quarterly class meetings where each class has the opportunity to discuss the important topics related to their level of training and share their experiences.

-- Wellness conversations and goals included in monthly Resident/Faculty Advisor Meetings.
+- Wellbeing conversations and goals included in monthly Resident/Faculty Advisor Meetings.

-Our program continues to expand activities to enhance the well-being of our residents, provide an outlet to address stress, team-building, and having fun!
+The Program continues to expand activities to enhance the wellbeing of our residents, providing an outlet for decreasing stress, team building, and having FUN!